deislabs/mystikos/doc/key-features.md

 together with other factors of its execution, such as kernel, C-runtime, depended libraries, configuration, etc.,  are free from tampering.

+Likewise, to establish trust with a relying party during its execution, the identity of a TEE application, together with other factors of its execution, needs to be presented to the relying party.

-In Open LibOS, the C-runtime and the kernel are measured as part of the TEE image.
-The measurement also includes the hash of the root file system on which resides the application, the depended libraries, and the configuration.
+In the current implementation of Open LibOS, the C-runtime and the kernel are measured as part of the TEE application image.
+The measurement also includes the hash of the root file system on which resides the application, the dependent libraries, and the configuration.
 In other words, Open LibOS takes all factors that could influence the execution, and measure them into a single concrete and verifiable value.

-The single measurement could be verified at loading time by the TEE hardware, therefore protecting the code integrity, or by a relying party during attestation before secrets are exchanged between the application and the relying party.
+The single measurement could be verified at loading time by the TEE hardware, therefore protecting the code integrity, and by a relying party during attestation before secrets are exchanged between the application and the relying party.

+Layered Attestation support, where the identity of the application and the identity of the application's environment, such as the kernel and the C-runtime, can be attested separately, is under evaluation.

 ## Single executable package